steinareliassen/trunkfriends/README.md

 be pretty straight forward to implement support for instance for Firefish.
 This may come soon.

-## Building Trunk Friends

-Clone the repository or download the code from github.

-Make sure you have Java SDK installed, version 17 or higher.

-Open a terminal / command prompt, and run "gradlew build".
-This will build Trunk Friends on windows: gradlew.bat build on *nix systems: ./gradlew build

-Create a copy of the file "config.json.example" called "config.json"

-Edit the config.json file, enter the host name of your mastodon instance (replace mastodon.social, unless you use mastodon.social), and insert your bearer token.
-You need to fetch bearer token from a logged-in session with your mastodon server.
-More info on how to do that will follow.

-Start trunk friends by typing: on windows: gradlew.bat run on *nix systems: ./gradlew run

 ## Using Trunk Friends

 First time, the view will be rather empty.
 Press "Refresh against server" to start